What is the Certification Program?

 The Texas Municipal Clerks Certification Program began in 1967 at the University of North Texas from a study initiated by the Association of City Clerks and Secretaries of Texas, now Texas Municipal Clerks Association, Inc., and prepared by Dorothy Byrd.
 Ms. Byrd continued as the executive director until her retirement in December 1993.
 Dr. Joyce Snay became the new executive director in January 1994.
 In 2007 the executive director's position was split to form a co-directorship, consisting of Education Director Joyce Snay and Administrative Director Peggy Burnside.
 In 2013 Dr. Joyce Snay retired and Dr. Amy Holt became the new education director.
-In 2019 Miriam Sheehan became assistant director.
+In 2021 Peggy Burnside retired and Miriam Sheehan became the new administrative director.

 TMCCP is the only university-level professional education program for city clerks and city secretaries in Texas, and is the third oldest of such programs in the country.
 It is administered by the Texas Municipal Clerks Association, Inc., located at the University of North Texas.
 The certification program is recognized by the International Institute of Municipal Clerks.
 Through the years many changes have occurred, improving the program and increasing public recognition.
 The 69th Texas Legislature adopted H.B.
 2092, which gives State sanction of the program and provides that certification will be issued to each person who successfully completes the program.
 H.B.
 2092 also requires persons who certify in Texas to recertify every five years.

 The Texas Municipal Clerks Association, Inc., and the Texas Municipal Clerks Certification Program are dedicated to providing an educational and professional development program for novice and experienced municipal clerks.